jsyang/celestial/README.md

 # Celestial Combat

-Celestial Combat is a game of galactic trade, conquest, and colonization.
+Celestial Combat is a game of galactic /* trade */, conquest, and colonization.

 See this page for [How to Play](src/how-to-play.md) this game.